 Understanding how these factors combine helps to explain how a golfer hits a ball a given distance and in a certain direction.
 If a golfer wants more distance, then they need to improve their club head speed and their contact with the club head.
 If you need greater accuracy, then improving the path of the swing and the angle of the club face at impact gives you more accuracy.

 The 5 laws can all be controlled and improved by golfers once they begin to understand how they affect the golf ball.
 Great coaching from The Golf School together with a solid plan and correct practice drills can help the golfer through the process of realisation, understanding, and improvement.

 Please contact us if you require more information.
-We offer golf lessons 7 days a week helping golfers from across Cheshire & Manchester achieve the golf swing that they want.
+We offer golfer’s help with their game 7 days a week helping golfers from across the North West to achieve the golf swing that they want.
 You can use the contact form, send us an e-mail or give us a ring during regular business hours.
 If we don’t get back to you right away we’re probably teaching.